Website Design Skip to main content

 Brightspot is a campus website management and hosting service meant to improve and simplify campus web publishing.
 It provides cloud hosting, security, round-the-clock monitoring, and ADA-compliant accessible design templates.

-BYU Websites uses the BYU web design guidelines outlined above.
-University web pages are strongly encouraged to use BYU Websites.
+BYU websites uses the BYU web design guidelines outlined above.
+University web pages are strongly encouraged to use BYU websites.

-Web Colors
+Website Colors

 BYU Colors